-Timeframe Engagement Purpose/Scope Responses Link to Report Oct to Nov 2019 Focus Groups - core hospital services Workshops and focus groups undertaken to gather patient and public feedback on long-list of models for core hospital services: • Urgent and emergency care • Maternity and paediatrics • Planned Care (8 events in total across the Humber region) 77 participants Patient Workshop Feedback Report November 2019 Citizen's Panel Feedback on Case for Change Citizen's Panel Citizen's Panel Feedback on Case for Change November 2019 Citizen's Panel Feedback on Long List Clinical Models Citizen's Panel Citizen's Panel Feedback on Long List Clinical Models Page March 2020 Citizen's Panel Feedback on Access and Experience Citizen's Panel Citizen's Panel Feedback on Access and Experience e 25 July to Aug 2020 A&E Survey (HCV- wide) Online survey undertaken to understand behaviours, attitudes and barriers to using alternatives to A&E across the region.
-2008 responses (931 - Humber hospitals) A&E survey (2020) - HCV-wide Feb to May 2021 What Matters to You Engagement exercise undertaken to gather the views and perspectives of a range of stakeholders to enable decision-making within the programme to 3946 people (3883 survey responses + 63 focus group participants) What Matters To You - Feedback Report cz afb
+Timeframe Engagement Purpose/Scope Responses Link to Report Oct to Nov 2019 Focus Groups - core hospital services Workshops and focus groups undertaken to gather patient and public feedback on long-list of models for core hospital services: • Urgent and emergency care • Maternity and paediatrics • Planned Care (8 events in total across the Humber region) 77 participants Patient Workshop Feedback Report November 2019 Citizen's Panel Feedback on Case for Change Citizen's Panel Citizen's Panel Feedback on Case for Change November 2019 Citizen's Panel Feedback on Long List Clinical Models Citizen's Panel Citizen's Panel Feedback on Long List Clinical Models March 2020 Citizen's Panel Feedback on Access and Experience Citizen's Panel Citizen's Panel Feedback on Access and Experience July to Aug 2020 A&E Survey (HCV- wide) Online survey undertaken to understand behaviours, attitudes and barriers to using alternatives to A&E across the region.
+2008 responses (931 - Humber hospitals) A&E survey (2020) - HCV-wide Feb to May 2021 What Matters to You Engagement exercise undertaken to gather the views and perspectives of a range of stakeholders to enable decision-making within the programme to reflect the priorities and preferences of local people.
+The engagement took the form of an online survey and a series of focus groups.
+(6 workshops were held in total - all undertaken virtually due to Covid restrictions) , , What Matters To You - Feedback Report

-Timeframe Engagement Purpose/Scope Responses Link to Report Page 26 July 2021 What Matters to You - Our Staff and Teams Targeted engagement exercise to gather the views and perspectives of staff to further inform decision-making within the programme.
+Timeframe Engagement Purpose/Scope Responses Link to Report July 2021 What Matters to You - Our Staff and Teams Targeted engagement exercise to gather the views and perspectives of staff to further inform decision-making within the programme.
 The engagement took the form of an online survey and two focus groups (undertaken virtually due to Covid restrictions) 563 staff responses What Matters to You - Our Staff and Teams Feedback Report June to July 2021 Your Birthing Choices Targeted engagement exercise to understand what is important to women, birthing people, partners and co-parents when choosing where to give birth to help inform the development of maternity and neonatal services.
 The engagement took the form of an online survey, alongside a series of focus groups (held virtually due to Covid restrictions).
 The engagement was undertaken across Humber, Coast and Vale and responses analysed to provide specific feedback from people across the Humber.
 1133 survey responses (753 responses from people within the Humber).
 Feedback report in development.
 October to November 2021 Children and Young People's Engagement Targeted engagement exercise to hear from children and young people to better understand what works well, what doesn't and what could change to improve the patient experience.
 Children and young people.
 Survey due to close on 22 November.
 October to November 2021 What Matters to You - Parents and Carers Targeted engagement exercise to hear from parents/ carers of children and young people who have experience of accessing paediatric services in one of our hospitals, to better understand what works well, what doesn't and what could change to improve the patient experience.
 Parents/ carers of children and young people Survey due to close on 22 November.